Printing tear sheetClick here to close this tab and return to where you were.

 During World War II, reduction of consumption activists argued that soldiers should not be permitted to drink alcohol beverages.
 However, General George C. Marshall, Chief of Staff of the U.S. Army, insisted that such prohibition would be 'harmful to the men in the service."

-Browse 5 questions Browse 5 questions and 52 answersWhy did you choose this?TileBar StoreLove the look.Donald B on Mar 6, 2017Would you recommend this to install partially in a vertical section inside a shower?
+Browse 6 questions Browse 6 questions and 63 answersWhy did you choose this?TileBar StoreThin enough to cover existing tile.Charles I on Jun 3, 2017Would you recommend this to install partially in a vertical section inside a shower?
 It says to not use in a swimming pool or somewhere it's submerge with water , what about in contact with water?
 Thanks, AdaBEST ANSWER: I used the tile in built-in shelving in a full-tile tub surround, on the back wall across from the primary water wall.
 I have 4 body shower heads, a hand-held, and the rain shower directly above.
 I used a glass tile mastic and ensured it was properly grouted.
 The piece fit perfectly in the shelving, and I then built-up decorative 3" x 12" and custom cut tile pieces to keep it in.
 As long as there are no air pockets, wipe down the excess mastic, and grout it in - it should be fine.What size are the samples?BEST ANSWER: What I received was a good size - 9"x9"?
 12"x12"?
-But it's been a couple of years so unfortunately I don't remember if that was the sample size or whether I ordered a single "tile" of each color to evaluate.How is an open edge finished?
+But it's been a couple of years so unfortunately I don't remember if that was the sample size or whether I ordered a single "tile" of each color to evaluate.how big is a sheet?BEST ANSWER: ne sheet is: 11 3/4" x 11 3/4" basically a 12" x 12" allowing for 1/8" grout on all sides.
+We cut the sheets into sections and used it as a border in our bathroom shower.
+It looks amazing. :)How is an open edge finished?
 Is there a pencil edge that could be used to finish the edge?
 Thanks!!
 Going to use this in my beach condo Reno!BEST ANSWER: you may cut the tile to complete the edge.
 I used a finishing edge that matched the surrounding but there are options in marble I did consider. at the corner where the 2 walls met my hubby used caulking and it looks good. tip: this is a very thin tile and not too easy to deal even for professionals. the adhesive seeps thru, make sure to use the proper trowel and ask around. it is gorgeous!!!how thick are the tiles?BEST ANSWER: The tiles are only about 1/8 inch thick.
 I used Bondera adhesive sheets to install them on my kitchen backsplash.
 The tile looks awesome!
 Order a sample before you decide.

 These instructions are meant to be a guide for most installations, under normal conditions.
 Please follow best practice instructions found in the Tile Council of North America (TCNA) 09300 Handbook for specific installation types.